calebmsword/parseq/src/http-factories/http-factories-utils/document-mock/README.md

   entities.ts

   // contains ponyfills for DOM Error subclasses.
 Deno has DOMException built-in
-  // to its environment, so the DOMException ponyfill is not implemented in this
+  // to its environment so a DOMException ponyfill is not implemented in this
   // project.
   errors.ts